wslooney/Symbolic-Logic/README.md

 polishtoinfix_nosub(wff) same as polishtoinfix() but does not replace the 3x and 4x with quantifiers. infixtopolish_nosub (infix) same as infixtopolish but does not replace the 3x and 4x with quantifiers.

 operators are : ~, &, v, >, <>, (3x) [existential], (4x) [universal quantifier].
 You can also input the unicode characters for the quantifiers.
 Note that you cannot use "v" as a variable or name because it's used for the disjunction.
-In infix quantifiers must have parens around them, eg "(4x)" in Polish they do have parens around them eg "4x" names are a-u, variables are w-z.
+In infix quantifiers must have parens around them, eg "(4x)" in Polish they do not have parens around them eg "4x" names are a-u, variables are w-z.
 You can also use * to create new variables, so x** will be treated as a distinct variable from x or x*.

 you may also use any number of astericks after a variable or object name to create new variable or object names, though practically speaking this only useful for variables.